4 Brands With Amazing Social Media Personalities

 Although not dripping in humility, this response by Dropbox deserves a big round of applause for its smile-inducing wit.
 Not only that, but they included a link to their Wikipedia page, which it looks like they are super proud of!
 It was enough for me to take a glance!

 I love that Dropbox is taking time to highlight professionals who are rockin' it in the tech realm, including Weera Saad of Facebook.
 This effort not only shows their commitment to supporting others in the tech arena, but shows how important it is to them to also enlighten their followers.

 Calm and Confident with Confrontation

-Pete wasn’t super keen on Dropbox’s lack of acknowledgement for the fact that the Southern Hemisphere was in winter and not summer like the Northern Hemisphere.
-Instead of shooting of some elitist remark or cowering in the corner, this Dropbox rep shared a general statement of support for all.
+Pete wasn't super keen on Dropbox's lack of acknowledgment for the fact that the Southern Hemisphere was in winter and not summer like the Northern Hemisphere.
+Instead of shooting off some elitist remark or cowering in the corner, this Dropbox rep shared a general statement of support for all.
 The picture was a nice add!